 What Factors Impact the Processing Time for an EB-5 Visa?

-The more people that file I-526 petitions, the more people are eligible for an EB-5 visa.
-This creates backlogs and increases wait times because of the limited visa quota.
+The more people that file I-526/I-526E petitions, the more people are eligible for an EB-5 immigrant investor visa.
+This creates backlogs and increases wait times because of the limited EB 5 visa quota.

 Applicants who file their petitions at the beginning of a surge in demand will have shorter wait times compared to those who file at the end.

 It is also worth noting that the type of EB-5 capital investment used should not affect an investor’s processing times.
 EB-5 applicants can either invest directly or through the regional center program.

 Applying Inside vs. Outside the United States

-Investors inside the United States file Form I-485 to gain conditional permanent resident status.
+Investors inside the United States file Form I-485 to gain conditional residency status.
 In contrast, EB-5 investors outside the U.S. must file Form DS-260 at the U.S. consulate or embassy in their home countries instead.